CareCredit vs Cherry vs Walnut vs Sunbit: medical financing compared (and the deferred-interest trap).

 - The catch: the 0% rate is only for top-tier credit (740+).
 Mid-tier credit (~680) often sees 12-24% APR, which on a $5K loan over 24 months adds $1,200-$2,400 in interest.

 Best for: Single-procedure financing $500-$5,000 when you want to check rates without dinging your credit.
-Honest APR you can plan around.
+A clear APR you can plan around.

 Walnut